rjqocampo/restaurant/readme.md

 * Optimize images more
 * Complete reservation feature and store the data
 * Restructure CSS into modules to reduce size and better maintainability
 * Restructure Javascript to better implement DRY methodology.
-For instance, making a function to handle creating the five images
+For instance, making a function to handle creating the five images.
+Also, turning the menu list into an array of objects.

 Looking to contribute ideas or features to the project?
 [Click here](https://github.com/rjqocampo/restaurant#contributions).